transcending1/Review/admin/subpage/modules/module_doc/Bi-Class GBDT.md

 # Bi-Class GBDT
+## Detailed Info
-+ Description
+### Description

-Gradient Boosting for classification.
-GB builds an additive model in a forward stage-wise fashi on; it allows for the optimization of arbitrary differentiable loss functions.
-In each stage ``n_ classes_`` regression trees are fit on the nega tive gradient of the binomial or multinomial de viance loss function.
-Binary classification is a special case where only a single regression tree is induced.
+'Gradient Boosting for classification.
+GB builds \n             an additive model in a    forward stage-wise fashi\n             on; it allows for the optimization of    arbitrary\n              differentiable loss functions.
+In each stage ``n_\n             classes_``    regression trees are fit on the nega\n             tive gradient of the    binomial or multinomial de\n             viance loss function.
+Binary classification    is \n             a special case where only a single regression tree\n              is induced.'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Binary Classification | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |